 And finally, to the consumers: Pay more attention to what you want and why you want it.
 In Judaism, our will is considered amongst the most powerful of human faculties.
 A materialistic craving for something as seemingly trivial as a Coke, may in fact be the very expression of your most immaterial and transcendent selves.

 After studying at the University of Cape Town and Ohr Sameach Yeshiva in Jerusalem, Josh made Aliyah and enlisted in the Nachal Brigade of the IDF.
-He now lives in Tel Aviv and works at Consumer Physics, the creators of SCiO: The world's first pocket-sized molecular scanner.
+He now lives in Tel Aviv and works as a product consultant at monday.com.
 With activities ranging from body surfing, guitar-playing, making and selling biltong, writing, content-creation and scuba diving, Josh is living proof that ADHD should not be diagnosed nor treated, but channelled!